Efehan08/sanalfare2/README.md

    pip install opencv-python mediapipe pyautogui

 The pyautogui.FAILSAFE mechanism is intentionally disabled to provide a seamless edge-to-edge screen experience.
 To forcefully stop the application if needed, ensure your terminal window is accessible to press q or CTRL+C

+How to Use (Gestures)
+Move Cursor: Move your index and thumb fingers together around the screen.

+Left Click / Drag: Pinch your Index Finger and Thumb together.
+Hold to drag.

+Right Click: Pinch your Middle Finger and Thumb together.

+Exit: Press the q key on your physical keyboard to terminate the program.